Characters: Iron Man Films

 - Let's Get Dangerous: Many people, both foes and allies, have assumed that Tony's Cloud Cuckoolander irreverence and Obfuscating Stupidity mean he's an Upper-Class Twit who can't take anything seriously, let alone pose a threat.
 These people were very wrong.

 - Locking Macgyver In The Store Cupboard: How he built the Mark I Iron Man armor.
-Invoked in fact.
-The Ten Rings asked him what he needed to build a Jericho Missile and Tony told them exactly what he needed.
+It's a Invoked Trope; the Ten Rings asked him what he needed to build a Jericho Missile and Tony told them exactly what he needed.

 - MacGyvering: His main ability when he's not inside his Iron Man suit.
 Other than building a Powered Armor with just scraps of metal, he can come up with weapons using whatever he has access to at the time.